Flared/dramatiq-abort/docs/source/index.rst

 When an actor is sent to a worker, a message instance is returned with the message id.
-This message id can be kept somewhere so it can be used to abort the enqueued or running task. :any:`abort` can then be used to signal the task termination using the message id in two mode.
-The `cancel` mode only abort the enqueued but pending task.
-Otherwise, `abort` mode will abort the pending or running task.
+This message id can be kept somewhere so it can be used to abort the enqueued or running task. :any:`abort` can then be used to signal the task termination using the message id in two modes:

+- `cancel` mode only aborts the enqueued but pending task.
+- `abort` mode will abort the pending or running task.

 .. code-block::